Hiring Decisions Are Human Decisions

 The Emotional Core of Hiring

-While resumes, qualifications, and experience play significant roles in the initial screening stages, they are often insufficient in the final decision-making process.
-As highlighted in this article from us, once a candidate reaches the final stages, where all contenders are deemed "qualified," the decision often hinges on emotional dynamics.
+While resumes, qualifications, and experience play significant roles in the initial screening stages, they are often not enough to win the job in the final decision-making process.
+As highlighted in this article, once a candidate reaches the final stages, where all contenders are deemed "qualified," the decision often hinges on emotional dynamics.
 Interviewers assess how a candidate makes them feel, their likability, and whether they can envision working with them daily.
-These emotional responses can significantly influence hiring outcomes.
+These emotional responses can significantly influence hiring outcomes, despite perhaps having better qualifications.

 Beyond Qualifications: The Importance of Cultural Fit